gmcmacran/microsoftLTR/README.md

 random samples.
 This is true for regression and classification but is not in learning to rank problems.

-The path forward is either writing nested for loops or using an autoML library like FLAML.
+The path forward is either writing custom CV logic or using an autoML library like FLAML.

 # Tech Stack

-## Polars Data Frame Library
+### Polars Data Frame Library

 Polars is a high speed data frame library capable of handling millions in memory data points.
 H2O’s ran a benchmark across python’s, R’s, and Julia’s data frame libraries.
 Polars was often the fastest and almost always in the top 3.
 It usually beats R’s data.table.

-## GPU Considerations
+### GPU Considerations

 For the Windows platform, the pip install process includes all the necessary parts for training on a GPU.
 At writing, the Linux and Mac